 With undergraduate degrees in Literature and Psychology, a Bachelor of Education, and an MBA, Cathy is the epitome of education.

-President & CEO, The Ottawa Hospital
+Physician and former President and CEO of The Ottawa Hospital

 Trudeau Medalist Recipient, 2016Read More